sammuggPS/ipv4-heatmap-service/README.md

 - The response from `/ip-coordinates` complies with the [GeoJSON FeatureCollection spec][geojson]
 - App status can be checked by a GET to `/`

+> Note that you must have PostgreSQL installed, running, and configured properly in `config/default.js` in order to run this service on you machine.
+> A useful guide to install Postgres on your machine can be found here http://postgresguide.com/setup/install.html

 ## Usage

 Install dependencies with `npm` or `yarn`.